 The Center for Economic Research

-- The Center increases communication and interchange with colleagues at other Universities and at private research institutions in the DC area.
+- Increase communication and interchange with colleagues at other universities and private research institutions in the Washington, D.C., area

 - Offer administrative support to encourage faculty to pursue scholarly activity

 - Sponsor conferences, meetings and a discussion paper series that promote and publicize our research efforts

 In a video discussion, CCAS Dean Paul Wahlbeck spoke with Professor of Economics and International Affairs Tara Sinclair about the COVID-19 pandemic’s economic impact and her forecast for what’s to come.